BLSQ/dhis2-taskr/doc/user-manual.md

 ```

-this returns all the orgunits filtered on level 3
+This returns all the orgunits filtered on level 3

 Now let's add some code to map them as user
 replace the end of the script `return ou.organisationUnits` with some mapping code